Iddy-Chazua/MillsMap/README.md

  git clone https://github.com/Iddy-Chazua/MillsMap/tree/presentation
  ```
 - ```cd MillsMap```.
-- You'll need a file called ```secret_tokens.json``` that contains "username" and "password" for an ODK Central server containing your mill map data.
-For this testing, we have already created the secret token, with username, password and the odk central server to be used.
-SOONT WORRY ABOUT SECRET TOKEN
+- You'll need a file called secret_tokens.json that contains the "username" and "password" for an ODK Central server containing your mill map data.
+For this testing phase, we have already created the secret token with the username, password, and the ODK Central server to be used.
+SO FOR NOW, DON'T WORRY ABOUT THE SECRET TOKEN

 - While your are in Millsmap folder; Run the installation script with
   ```